peter88213/nvhelp-en/source/export_menu.rst

    .. note::
       Documents with split sections are automatically
-      discarded after the *noveltree* project is updated.
+      discarded after the *novelibre* project is updated.

 -  Text markup: Bold and italics are supported.
 Other highlighting such as underline and strikethrough are lost.